CitlaliSC/FishTank-Pomodoro/README.md

 # FishTank Pomodoro

 Pomodoro app build for focusing using web stack (html, css and js) plus Electron for making it a desktop app.

+> [!IMPORTANT]
-This project was made only for fun, the next update will contain the fishtank feature.
+> This project was made only for fun and some time ago, so there are lots of mistakes in the project structure and I'm kinda lazy right now, I ask pity!

 ## Basic instructions